orf/dirscan/README.md

 single directory on a given disk, complete with the number of files within, their total size, and the latest time a file was created, accessed or modified.

-It is significantly faster than tools like `ncdu`, and produces a simple JSON or CSV output that can be analysed by the built-in viewer or loaded into other tools.
+It is significantly faster than tools like `ncdu`, `find` or `tree`, produces a simple JSON or CSV output that can be analysed by the built-in viewer or loaded into other tools and supports a customizable number of threads.

 Table of Contents